cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

    Return to *Hydrator* by clicking your browser back-button.

 #.
 You can now run the pipeline.
-Click the *Run* button, located in the upper-right:
+Click the *Run* button, located in the upper-left.
+(No
+   runtime arguments are required; you can click *Start Now* in the dialog that appears.):

    .. figure:: /_images/hydrator-gs-1-8-buttons.png
      :figwidth: 100%